kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 The creation process is devided into three parts: configuration check, request validation and binding creation.

 <!-- Configuration Check -->
-Given that a feature flag for Kyma Bindings is enabled, in the first instructions of the process KEB checks if the Kyma instance exists.
-If the instance is found and plan, that it has been provisioned with, is bindable, then KEB proceeds to validation phase.
+If a feature flag for Kyma bindings is enabled, KEB first checks if the Kyma instance exists.
+If the instance is found and the plan it has been provisioned with is bindable, KEB proceeds to the validation phase.

 <!-- Request Validation -->
-It is now that the unmarshalled request is validated to check correctness of its structure.
-Allowed data that can be passed to the request includes:
+Now, the unmarshalled request is validated, and the correctness of its structure is checked.
+See the table for the data that you can pass to the request:

 | Name                   | Default | Description                                                                                                                                                                                                                                                                                                                                                          |
 |------------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|